-Among flat tori of dimension $3$, the hexagonal one is the best for the isosystolic inequality.
-It is the quotient of $\RR^3$ by the lattice that has a basis $(a_1,a_2,a_3)$ such that $(a_i,a_j)= \pi/3$ for $i\neq j$.
-It is known that this torus, that we denote by $T^3_{hex}$, is a very good candidate to realize the systolic constant of tori of dimension $3$, it satisfies the following properties: \\
+Among flat tori of dimension $3$, the face-centered cubic one is the best for the isosystolic inequality.
+It is the quotient of $\RR^3$ by a face-centered cubic lattice.
+It is known that this torus, that we denote by $T_{fcc}$, is a very good candidate to realize the systolic constant of tori of dimension $3$.
+It satisfies the following properties: \\

 \begin{itemize}